 Information dynamics are typically broken down into three components:

-\begin{enumerate} \item Information storage \cite{lizier_local_2012}, which characterizes how the past of a single element constrains it's immediate future, \item Information transfer \cite{lizier_local_2008}, which characterizes how the past of a source element constrains the immediate future of a target element, \item Information modification \cite{lizier_information_2010,lizier_towards_2013}, which describes how multiple streams of information are combined to produce an output that is not trivially reduable to any input. \end{enumerate}
+\begin{enumerate} \item Information storage \cite{lizier_local_2012}, which characterizes how the past of an element or system constrains its immediate future, \item Information transfer \cite{lizier_local_2008}, which characterizes how the past of a source element constrains the immediate future of a target element, \item Information modification \cite{lizier_information_2010,lizier_towards_2013}, which describes how multiple streams of information are combined to produce an output that is not trivially reducible to any input. \end{enumerate}

-These three measures can be seen as \textit{very roughly} analogous to the fundamental processes at work in a digital computer: information can be actively stored in memory and retrieved, information can be relayed from one processor to another, and information can be combined in the form of a ``computation," to produce some output.
-When modelling a complex system, understanding the interplay between information storage, transmission, and modification can help elucidate how the behaviour of individual components constrains the evolution of the system as a whole.
+These three measures can be seen as \textit{very roughly} analogous to the fundamental processes at work in a digital computer: information can be actively stored in memory and retrieved, information can be relayed from one processor to another, and information can be integrated in the form of a ``computation," to produce some new information.
+When modeling a complex system, understanding the interplay between information storage, transmission, and modification can help elucidate how the behavior of individual components constrains the evolution of the system as a whole.

 For this section, we will be focusing on the information dynamics of a single target (which is the most well-developed area of the field at present).
-Recently, the notion of information dynamics has been generalized to account for redundant and synergistic interactions between multiple variables: we will briefly discuss this in Sec. \ref{sec:phi_id}, and interested readers can consult \cite{mediano_beyond_2019}.
+Recently, the notion of information dynamics has been generalized to account for redundant and synergistic interactions between multiple variables: we will briefly discuss this in Sec. \ref{sec:phi_id}, and interested readers can consult \cite{mediano_beyond_2019,mediano_towards_2021}.